benschaf/flash-cli/README.md

 All the Credits and hyperlinks can be found in the [run.py](run.py) file on the indicated lines.

 Note that this list of credits is automatically generated from the run.py file using the [copy-credits.py](copy-credits.py) script.
-The script was written by me, with much help from the Microsoft Edge Copilot.

 - Line: 11: [Credit for prettytable](https://pythonfusion.com/table-on-console-python/#37-terminaltables-or-asciitable)